amd/esmi_ib_library/docs/README.md

 The E-SMI Library depends on the following device drivers from Linux to manage the system management features.

 ## Monitoring energy counters
-The Energy counters reported by the RAPL MSRs, the AMD Energy driver exposes the per core and per socket counters via the HWMON sys entries.
-The AMD Energy driver is upstreamed and is available as part of Linux v5.8+.
+The Energy counters reported by the RAPL MSRs, the AMD Energy driver can report per core and per socket counters via the HWMON sys entries.
+The AMD Energy driver is an out of kernel module hosted https://github.com/amd/amd_energy.
 The kernel config symbol SENSORS_AMD_ENERGY needs to be selected, can be built and inserted as a module.

 ## Monitoring and managing power metrics, boostlimits and other system management features
 The power metrics, boostlimits and other features are managed by the SMU firmware and exposed via PCI config space.
-AMD provides Linux kernel module exposing this information to the user-space via sys entries.
+AMD provides Linux kernel module exposing this information to the user-space via ioctl interface.

-* amd_hsmp driver is accepted upstream under drivers/platform/x86 is availble https://git.kernel.org/pub/scm/linux/kernel/git/pdx86/platform-drivers-x86.git/commit/?h=for-next&id=91f410aa679a035e7abdff47daca4418c384c770
+* amd_hsmp driver is accepted in upstream kernel under pd/x86
   * Please build the library against uapi header asm/amd_hsmp.h

 * PCIe interface needs to be enabled in the BIOS.
 On the reference BIOS, the CBS option may be found in the following path